FINLAND (Unofficial translation)

 The Patent Office shall keep a list of the institutions that are international depositary authorities under the Budapest Treaty.

-Section 17 b Where biological material has been deposited, the applicant must inform the Patent Office in writing, within 16 months of the filing date of the application or, where priority is claimed, of the date of the claimed priority, of the institution with which the deposit has been made and the access code given to the deposit by that institution.
+Section 17b Where biological material has been deposited, the applicant must inform the Patent Office in writing, within 16 months of the filing date of the application or, where priority is claimed, of the date of the claimed priority, of the institution with which the deposit has been made and the access code given to the deposit by that institution.
 For international applications the information may be submitted, within the same time limits, to the International Bureau of the World Intellectual Property Organization.
 (16.2.2006/144)

-Where the applicant requests that the application documents be made available to the public earlier than provided for in the first and second paragraphs of Section 22 of the Patents Act, the information referred to in the first paragraph shall be submitted, at the latest, together with the request.
+Where the applicant requests that the application documents be made available to the public earlier than provided for in the first and second paragraphs of section 22 of the Patents Act, the information referred to in the first paragraph shall be submitted, at the latest, together with the request.
 Where the applicant requests early publication of an international application under Article 21(2)(b) of the Patent Cooperation Treaty, the information shall be submitted, at the latest, together with the request for publication.

 If the deposit has been transferred from one international depositary authority to another under Rule 5.1 of the Regulations under the Budapest Treaty, the applicant shall notify the Patent Office of the transfer and of the new access code for the deposit.